 Where Can I Use Stevia

 Stevia is a natural alternative to reduce or replace sugar in just about everything.
-From beverages to baked goods, breakfast to dinner and everything in between, stevia is an ideal choice to add sweet taste to foods you love, and all with zero calories.
+From beverages to baked goods, breakfast to dessert and everything in between, stevia is an ideal choice to add sweet taste to foods you love, all with zero calories.
 This article will provide buying and usage tips as well as links to recipes to help you reduce sugar without sacrificing taste.

 What Type of Stevia Should I Buy?